-- 4.8 "Gaming" and "Gambling" means to deal, operate, carry on, conduct, maintain or expose for play any game as defined in Section 4.7. - determining win or loss.
-The term includes a system for processing information which can alter the normal criteria of random selection, which affects the operation of any game or which determines the outcome of a game. - authorized agent to conduct any Game, including: boxmen; cashiers, charge personnel; counting room personnel; dealers; employees of manufacturers.

-distributors of gaming equipment within this State whose duties are directly involved with the manufacture, repair or distribution of gaming equipment in the Casino; employees of operators of slot routes who have keys for slot machines or who accept and transport revenue from the slot drop; floormen; hosts or other person empowered to extend credit or complimentary services; keno runners: keno writers; machine mechanics; odds makers and line setters; security personnel; shift or pit bosses; shills; supervisors or managers; and ticket writers.
+- 4.8 "Gaming" and "Gambling" means to deal, operate, carry on, conduct, maintain or expose for play any game as defined in Section 4.7. - 4.9 "Gaming device" means any equipment or mechanical or electronic contrivance, component or machine used remotely or directly in connection with Gaming or any Game which affects the result of a wager by determining win or loss.
+The term includes a system for processing information which can alter the normal criteria of random selection which affects the operation of any game or which determines the outcome of a game. - 4.10 "Gaming employee" means any person employed directly by the Tribe or its authorized agent to conduct any Game, including: boxmen; cashiers, change personnel; counting room personnel; dealers; employees of manufactures or distributors of gaming equipment within this State whose duties are directly involved with the manufacture, repair or distribution of gaming equipment in the Casino; employees of operators of slot routes who have keys for slot machines or who accept and transport revenue from the slot drop; floormen; hosts or other person empowered to extend credit or complimentary services; keno runners: keno writers; machine mechanics; odds makers and line setters; security personnel; shift or pit bosses; shills; supervisors or managers; and ticket writers.
 "Gaming employee" does not include bartenders, cocktail waitresses or other persons engaged in preparing or serving food or beverages.

-- 4.11 "Indian Gaming Regulatory Act or "IGRA" means Public Law 100-497, 102 Stat.
+4.11 "Indian Gaming Regulatory Act or "IGRA" means Public Law 100-497, 102 Stat.
 2467, 25 U.S.C.
-Sections 2701 to 2721 (1988), as it may be amended from time to time. - 4.12 "Mississippi Gaming Commission" through September 30, 1993 means the State Tax Commission, and thereafter means the Mississippi Gaming Commission established pursuant to the Mississippi Gaming Control Act found in Title 75, Chapter 76 of the Mississippi Code of 1972, as amended. - 4.13 "National Indian Gaming Commission" means the commission established pursuant to the IGRA if such commission is operating pursuant to its promulgated rules and regulations, and prior to such time, shall mean the Secretary.
+Sections 2701 to 2721 (1988), as it may be amended from time to time.

+4.12 "Mississippi Gaming Commission" through September 30, 1993 means the State Tax Commission, and thereafter means the Mississippi Gaming Commission established pursuant to the Mississippi Gaming Control Act found in Title 75, Chapter 76 of the Mississippi Code of 1972, as amended.

+4.13 "National Indian Gaming Commission" means the commission established pursuant to the IGRA if such commission is operating pursuant to its promulgated rules and regulations, and prior to such time, shall mean the Secretary.